convox/docs/docs/external-services/github-actions.md

 * Build with the [`build`](#buildhttpsgithubcomconvoxaction-build) action
 * Run our migrations with the [`run`](#runhttpsgithubcomconvoxaction-run) action using the `release` output variable from the build step to target that specific release for our run
 * Promote our release with the [`promote`](#promotehttpsgithubcomconvoxaction-promote) action also using the `release` output variable from the build step

+Remember to check and use the latest version available.

 One thing to note is that by default the `run` and `promote` actions will use the release from a previous build step so you only need to pass the `release` value if you want to target a release other than the one you just built.